zapabob/ROCm/docs/conceptual/gpu-isolation.md

 that will be exposed to applications.

 Runtime
-: ROCm Platform Runtime.
+: ROCm Software Runtime.
 Applies to all applications using the user mode ROCm software stack.

 ```{code-block} shell